cmsc733/cmsc733.github.io/project1.md

 <a name='datagen'></a>
 ## Data Generation
-To train a Convolutional Neural Network (CNN) to estimate homography between a pair of images (we call this network *HomographyNet*) we need data (pairs of images) with the known homogaraphy between them.
+To train a Convolutional Neural Network (CNN) to estimate homography between a pair of images (we call this network *HomographyNet* and the original paper can be found [here](https://arxiv.org/pdf/1606.03798.pdf)) we need data (pairs of images) with the known homogaraphy between them.
 This is in-general hard to obtain as we would need the 3D movement between the pair of images to obtain the homography between them.
 An easier option is to generate synthetic pairs of images to train a network.
 But what images do we use so that the network is not baised?
 Simple, use images from [MSCOCO dataset](http://cocodataset.org/#home) which contains images of a lot of objects in natural scenes.
 MSCOCO is quite large and it'll take forever to train on these images.
 Hence, we provide a small subset of MSCOCO for you to train your HomographyNet on.
 This dataset can be downloaded from [here]().

 Now that you've downloaded the dataset, we need to generate synthetic data, i.e., pairs of images with known homography between them.
 Before, we generate image pairs, we need all the image pairs to be of the same size (as HomographyNet is not fully convolutional, it cannot accept image sizes of arbitrary shape).
 First step in generating data is to obtain a random crop of the image (called patch).
 Then the original image will be warped using a random homography then the respective patch is extracted.
 While we perform this operation we need to ensure that we are not extracting the patch from outside the image after warping.
 An illustration is shown below.